gone-explauren/about-me/README.md

 * I used <https://medium.com/markdown-monster-blog/getting-images-into-markdown-documents-and-weblog-posts-with-markdown-monster-9ec6f353d8ec> to help me link the photo here in the ReadMe.

-* Phil Chaplin and TA Mike helped me escape my nested loops in Lab-03
+* Phil Chaplin and TA Mike helped me escape my nested loops in Lab-03.

-* Kyle Freemantle was my Programming Partner for Lab-04
+* Kyle Freemantle was my Programming Partner for Lab-04.

+* Deon Curry helped my figure out how to make my image circular using CSS.

+* Phil Chaplin showed me how to get the gradient header on my page using CSS.

 ### Lighthouse Accessibility Report Score